IdentityServer/IdentityServer4/docs/topics/mtls.rst

 Sender-constrained access tokens
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Clients can use a X.509 client certificate as a mechanism for sender-constrained access tokens when authenticating to APIs.
-The use of these sender-constrained access tokens requires the client to have used the X.509 client certificate to authenticate to IdentityServer.
+The use of these sender-constrained access tokens requires the client to use the same X.509 client certificate to authenticate to the API as the one used for IdentityServer.

 Confirmation claim